Skip to content

 Collects short stories like “The Right Hand of Doom,” “Pancakes,” “The Vårcolac,” “King Vold,” and “Box Full of Evil.”

-Abe Sapien is not as well known as Hellboy, but he’s an incredible character and a major player in the Hellboy/B.P.R.D.
+Abe Sapien is not as well-known as Hellboy, but he’s an incredible character and a major player in the Hellboy/B.P.R.D.
 Universe.
-His solo adventures were at first old ones about his early solo missions.
+His solo adventures were, at first, about his early solo missions.
 You can read them at any moment, but I decided to put them here because it’s a good way to understand Abe before his backstory becomes really important in the B.P.R.D.
 Plague of Frogs storyline.

 II.
 The Plague of Frogs